Code

 We already discussed this during your interview assignment.

-Avoid actions like /getProjectDetails
+Avoid actions like /getProjectDetails.
+Instead:

-Action | Method | RESTful Route |
+| Action | Method | RESTful Route |

-Get user info | GET | /users/:id |
+| Get user info | GET | /users/:id |

-Create project | POST | /projects |
+| Create project | POST | /projects |

-Update project | PUT | /projects/:id |
+| Update project | PUT | /projects/:id |

-Delete a resource | DELETE | /resources/:id |
+| Delete a resource | DELETE | /resources/:id |

 10. Avoid Adding Unnecessary Dependencies.